-Containment: Almost all the households (97.26%) in the city have their latrine which is connected to single pits, twin pits, septic tanks, or discharged directly into the environment (e.g. open-drain or storm sewer).
-The rest of the households use community latrines (2.24%) and neighbor's toilets (0.5%).
-From a household survey, it is found that over half of the city population (50.50%) uses septic tanks as the containment system, 38.1% of the toilets have single pit systems, and 5.7% of people use double pits in the city.
-About 0.25% toilets have of containments (septic tanks, fully lined tanks, partially lined tanks and pits, and unlined pits) are failed, damaged, collapsed or flooded and connected to water bodies, or open ground or 'don't know where' and 5.5% do not have any type of containment and discharges directly to the environment (KII, FGDs, HH survey, 2020).
+Containment: Almost all the households (98%) in the city have their latrine which is connected to single pits, twin pits, septic tanks, or discharged directly into the environment (e.g., open-drain or storm sewer).
+The rest of the households use community latrines (1.1%) and neighbour's toilets (0.88%).
+From a household survey, it is found that over half of the city population (58.90%) uses septic tanks as the containment system, 16% of the toilets have single pit systems, and 1.3% of people use double pits in the city.
+About 1.4% of people have an unlined pit, 3% of toilets have containments (septic tanks, fully lined tanks, partially lined tanks and pits, and unlined pits) that are failed, damaged, collapsed or flooded and connected to water bodies, or open ground or 'don't know where', 2% of toilets have pit (all types), which are never emptied, abandoned when full but NOT adequately covered with soil, no outlet or overflow and 17.4% do not have any type of containment and discharge directly to the environment (KII, FGDs, HH survey, 2020).

-According to the type of connectivity and features of containment technologies, the discharging points of the toilets are categorized as: 19.9% population uses septic tanks connected to soak pits (T1A2C5), 16.4% population uses septic tanks connected to open drain (T1A2C6), 10.4% population uses septic tanks connected to water bodies (T1A2C7), 3.7% population uses septic tanks connected to open ground (T1A2C8), 5.7% population uses lined tanks with impermeable walls and open bottom, no outlet or overflow, where there is a significant risk of groundwater pollution (T2A4C10), 38.1% of the population relies on lined pits with semi-permeable walls and open bottom, no outlet or overflow, where there is a significant risk of groundwater pollution (T2A5C10) and 0.25% of the populations have containments (septic tanks, fully lined tanks, partially lined tanks and pits, and unlined pits) which are failed, damaged, collapsed or flooded and connected to water bodies, or open ground or 'don't know where' (T1B10 C7 TO C9) (KII, FGDs, HH survey, 2020).
-Thus, at the containment stage, the city's excreta of only 20% of the population are contained.
+According to the type of connectivity and features of containment technologies, the discharging points of the toilets are categorized as: 1.5% population uses septic tanks connected to soak pits (T1A2C5), 47% population uses septic tanks connected to open drain (T1A2C6), 3.5% population uses septic tanks connected to water bodies (T1A2C7), 4.8% population uses septic tanks connected to open ground (T1A2C8), 2% population uses septic tanks connected to 'don't know where' (T1A2C9), 1.3% population uses lined tanks with impermeable walls and open bottom, no outlet or overflow (T1A4C10), 16% of the population relies on the lined pit with semi-permeable walls and open bottom, no outlet or overflow, where there is a 'significant risk' of groundwater pollution (T2A5C10).
+Nearly, 1.4% of the population uses unlined pit, no outlet or overflow, where there is a 'significant risk' of groundwater pollution (T2A6C10), 3% of toilets have containments (septic tanks, fully lined tanks, partially lined tanks and pits, and unlined pits) that are failed, damaged, collapsed or flooded and connected to water bodies, or open ground or 'don't know where' (T1B10 C7 TO C9), 2% of toilets have pits (all types), which are never emptied, abandoned when full but NOT adequately covered with soil, no outlet or overflow (T1B8C10) (KII, FGDs, HH survey, 2020).
+Thus, at the containment stage, the city's excreta of only 3% of the population are contained.
 Figure 5 shows pictures of these technologies in use.

-Figure 5: Containment technologies and their connections in Patuakhali.
+Figure 6: Containment technologies and their connections in Narsingdi municipality.